shanjcu/web-framework/docs/jcu-customisations/to-do.md

 * Best tool for managing external dependencies (Bower, Grunt, Gulp, Npm...)
 * Ensure there's a distinction between an application and the CMS.
 Have to clearly highlight which application it is in some manner.
 * Test across browsers
 * Accessibility standards
-* What type of templates to be constructing:

-  * Content page (courses.html)
-  * Carousel (carousel.html) -- based on JCU homepage
-  * Dashboard (dashboard.html)
-  * Cover (cover.html)
-  * Application (app.html, similar to Dashboard but with more interactivity

-  Just get examples from http://v4-alpha.getbootstrap.com/examples/, which aren't compatible with v4 yet.